 pyenv versions

-Create the directory for all our ansible code.
+Move to the Ansible directory for all our Ansible code.

 cd ~/ltrdcn-3225/ansible